Course Catalog

 Prerequisites

-Open bid through my.UChicago.edu.
+Open bid through classes.uchicago.edu.
 Attendance on the first day is mandatory.
-Satisfies the College Arts/Music/Drama Core requirement.

 Category